 Trust your gut when it comes to your animals and their health.
 If you’ve been spending quality time with them, you’ll know when something’s wrong.
 A little knowledge, a watchful eye, and tender loving care are the keys to keeping them in tip-top shape—just the way nature intended.
 Having a good local vet on speed-dial helps, too.
 Within this article are several examples of common farmyard ailments and their usual treatments.
+Every homesteader should know some basics of animal aid.
 As with any health problem, human or animal, it is always best to treat the symptoms quickly and seek professional medical attention when home treatments just aren’t doing the job.

 Giving Shots to Your Animals

-Giving shots to your animals is cheaper and more convenient than hauling them into the vet’s office.
+Giving shots to your animals is one of the basics of animal aid that is cheaper and more convenient than hauling them into the vet’s office.
 You can buy vaccines in bulk from vet suppliers that specialize in mail-order to farmers.
 Buy from your own vet or vet center, where you’re known and will feel free to ask questions; you’ll also probably get more free advice because you’re from the area, and people know you.